This article can also be found in the Premium Editorial Download "Storage magazine: Status report: Solid-state storage."

 - Platform-as-a-Service (PaaS) is the delivery of a computing platform and solution stack as a service.
 End users leverage a PaaS to build and deploy Web applications/services available over a network, typically the Internet.
 Basically, PaaS provides the capability to build or deploy apps on top of IaaS.

-- a software distribution model in which applications are hosted by a vendor or service provider and made available to customers over a network, typically the Internet.
+- Software-as-a-Service (SaaS) is a software distribution model in which applications are hosted by a vendor or service provider and made available to customers over a network, typically the Internet.
 With SaaS, consumers outsource the entire underlying technology infrastructure to a SaaS provider, and have no responsibility or management oversight for SaaS-based IT components.

 Research by Enterprise Strategy Group (ESG) found that 82% of surveyed organizations have plans to leverage cloud-based services to some extent over the next five years.
 Adoption of cloud deployment models varies, however.
 Today, exclusive SaaS usage significantly outpaces exclusive IaaS usage by a 5-to-1 margin.
 While the current scope of SaaS usage is relatively limited within most organizations, a significant shift is expected to occur over the next 36 months.
 Specifically, while 28% of organizations deliver more than 20% of applications using SaaS today, nearly two-thirds (59%) expect SaaS will be responsible for providing at least 20% of apps to their users by 2014.

 When organizations move from a “buy” to a “lease” model, there are implications for data protection.
 The traditional model of on-site app deployment means that IT organizations are responsible for the infrastructure, as well as the necessary people, processes and technology to enable the redundancy and recovery needed to meet service-level agreements (SLAs) for applications and data.